huzaifa1-0/eMCP-Nexus/README.md

-# eMCP Nexus: The Smart Marketplace for On-Demand Compute
+# eMCP Nexus: The Smart Marketplace for On-Demand MCP Tools

-eMCP Nexus is a next-generation marketplace and platform for discovering, deploying, and monetizing developer tools, APIs, and Modular Compute Protocols (MCPs).
+eMCP Nexus is a next-generation marketplace and platform for discovering, deploying, and monetizing developer tools, APIs, and Model Context Protocols (MCPs).
 Unlike traditional marketplaces that rely on keyword search, eMCP Nexus uses advanced vector search (FAISS) to understand the true functionality of tools—making discovery smarter, faster, and more relevant.

 ## 🚀 Key Features